atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ## Updating the header

 To get our data into the header we are going to pass the resource through to the Layout component.
 You might be hesitant to pass the whole resource instead of just the data it needs but don't worry, the Layout will stay generic and reusable.
 We are going to change what we render based on the class of the resource we give it.
-This approaches data driven development territory, something Atomic Data is perfect for.
-At first this might all seem useless and that's because it is when we only have one page, but when we add blog posts in the mix later you'll see that this becomes a very powerful approach.
+This approaches data-driven development territory, something Atomic Data is perfect for.
+At first, this might all seem useless and that's because it is when we only have one page, but when we add blog posts in the mix later you'll see that this becomes a very powerful approach.

-Lets start by making a `HomepageHeader` component.
+Let's start by making a `HomepageHeader` component.

-In `src` create a folder called `components`, in there a file called `HomepageHeader.astro`
+In `src` create a folder called `components` and in there a file called `HomepageHeader.astro`

 ```jsx
 ---